The Clambassador's Second Annual Cedar Key Shark Swim set for Saturday

 Additionally, clam boats will also be lined up along the course in case some swimmers need to take breaks.

-Bobbitt said as participants finish the swim, they will have their name called over a bullhorn by the MC – who will likely be him.
+Bobbitt said that as participants finish the swim, they will have their name called over a bullhorn by the emcee – who will likely be him.

 Shuttle boats will start taking swimmers to Atsena Otie at 9:30 a.m., with the last boat departing the main island at 10:45 a.m., according to Bobbitt.